simonokeefe/my-local-school/README.md

 ## Process

-Install QGIS and plugin, and unzip to data and Spatialite executables to new folder  `C:\GovHack2018\`.
+Install QGIS and plugin, and unzip data and Spatialite executables to new folder `C:\MyLocalSchool\`.
 Here's how the folder should look.

 ```
-C:\GovHack2018
+C:\MyLocalSchool
   |--Data
     |--DET
       |--dv259-allschoolslist-2018.csv